Dangerous Liaisons: The Music

 the Original Concept Recording, directed the music and vocalists and personally oversaw the coordination of all aspects of the recording process, including

-sound design and effects, editing, mixing, mastering, and even graphic design.
+sound design and effects, editing, mixing, mastering, and graphic design.

 This 3CD set, the only recording available of the original version in its entirety, includes

-liner notes with a full reprint of Johnathan Daniel Steppe's brilliant and compelling original libretto, and features composer
+liner notes with a full reprint of Johnathan Daniel Steppe's intricate and compelling original libretto, and features Malcolm

-Malcolm Caluori's dazzling original orchestrations.
-The talented cast includes Shaun Whitley's amazing Valmont
+Caluori's dramatic draft orchestrations.
+The talented cast includes Shaun Whitley's amazing Valmont and powerhouse

 Official Selections (Piano/Vocal)